en

 A little history

-My current approach mandates to run every web application inside a container, usually orchestrated by kubernetes.
+My current approach is to run every web application inside a container, usually orchestrated by kubernetes.
+I like to wrap them up in a small, custom helm chart derived directly from the standard provided through ?
 Currently, my kubernetes cluster spans 14 nodes of different sizes and capacity.
 There are a few tasks that remain directly with certain baremetal machines: email, DNS and TLS termination.
 Also, the kubernetes cluster's worker nodes are mostly VMs running on multiple baremetal machines.

 Architecture and base concepts